benielcapo/rgb-cube-roblox/README.md

 A colorful 3D cube made of small parts transitioning smoothly through all RGB color combinations, floating above the origin at position `(0, 10, 0)` by default.

 ---

+# Who wrote the documentation except this part?
+- ChatGPT